 But there’s another type of injury that can be sustained with the mirror, and it’s far more sinister than a pulled muscle.
 It’s an injury to the inner man.
 And for me, I am all too personally familiar with the temptation and pitfall of this injury.

-Conceit: Distorting the Natural and the Good
+Swole with Conceit: Distorting the Natural and the Good

 Conceit is an elusive foe that creeps up in the heart of those pursuing body stewardship.
 It distorts what is natural and good into an expression of self-worship.